Refuting Congress charge, BJP says Udaipur murder accused not its member | Politics

 - India

-The Congress on Saturday alleged that the main accused in the Kanhaiya Lal murder case in Udaipur was a member of the BJP, which dismissed the claim as ''fake news'' and an attempt to deflect attention from the ''failures'' of Ashok Gehlot government in Rajasthan.
+The Congress on Saturday alleged that the main accused in the Kanhaiya Lal murder case in Udaipur was a member of the BJP, which dismissed the claim as ''baseless'' and an attempt to deflect attention from the ''failures'' of Ashok Gehlot government in Rajasthan.

 At a press conference in the national capital, Congress' media department head Pawan Khera cited Facebook posts showing accused Riyaz Akhtari with local BJP leaders and sought to know whether the Centre had moved quickly to transfer the case to the NIA due to this reason.

-Responding to a tweet by a Congress leader, BJP's IT cell chief Amit Malviya said the accused were not BJP members and the opposition party should ''stop fooling around'' on matters related to national security.
+Responding to a tweet by a Congress leader, the BJP's IT cell chief Amit Malviya said the accused were not BJP members and charged the opposition party with peddling fake news.

 ''I am not surprised that you are peddling #FakeNews.
 The Udaipur murderers WERN'T members of the BJP.
 Their attempt to infiltrate was like the LTTE assassin's attempt to enter the Congress to kill Rajiv Gandhi,'' he tweeted.